 Note: Many controllers write their own metadata to drives to recognize that the drives belong to certains RAIDs.
 Without that metadata they won't see those RAIDs.
 You have to write that metadata manually.

 To create a reverse RAID of a RAID with a missing drive,

 |1||Create a virtual RAID 5 of the existing drives or their images|

 Add a missing drive to the Parents tab.

 |2||Right-click the Virtual Block Raid on the Drives panel and select Create Reverse RAID on the shortcut menu.|

 |>||The Reverse parents will appear on the Drives panel|

 These parents may be processed as real objects, they can be imaged, viewed/edited.
-For your case the missing disk can be copied to a hard drive in the Drive Copy Wizard .
+For your case the missing drive can be copied to a drive in the Drive Copy Wizard .

 Note: The reverse parents contain the data that should be on the RAID parents, according to its layout, while RAID parents contain actual data, that may be corrupted.